Hydrospheredata/hydro-serving/docs/src/main/tut/applications.md

 # Machine Learning Applications

 __Application__ is a publicly available endpoint to reach your models.
-It allows you to use your most recent deployed production models via HTTP-requests, gRPC API calls, or configure it as a part of Kafka streams.
+It allows you to use your most recent deployed production models via HTTP-requests, gRPC API calls or configure it as a part of Kafka streams.

 ## Creating Applications

-Open ML Lambda interface, go to the `Applications` page and click `Add New` button.
+Open ML Lambda web interface, go to the `Applications` page and click `Add New` button.
 In the opened window you'll see basic configurations of the application.

 ![]({{site.baseurl}}{%link /img/create-application-empty.png%})